BeverleyTiare/PWA-Text-Editor/README.md

 ## Description

-The following is a web-based text editor application that runs in the browser and comprises of a single-page application (SPA), and as such meets criteria for a Progressive Web App (PWA).
+The following is a web-based text editor application that runs in the browser and comprises of a single-page application (SPA), and as such meets the criteria for a Progressive Web App (PWA).
 Data persistence techniques, including IndexedDB are used to ensure redundancy if options are not supported by the user's browser.
 Also, the application functions offline to enable users to access and edit their content without internet connection.

 ## Installation
 The following are required for the application: